Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Dott.md

 | Updated    | Description
 | ----       | ---
+| 2022-05-17 | Dott started in Enschede.
+The vehicles are present in the feed from today.
 | 2022-04-13 | We have had great chat communication with Dott, tested the GBFS feed and it all works well.
 For now we keep the feed disabled until Dott starts operating in The Netherlands
 | 2022-04-08 | Dott emails us: "It's expected that we get an ERR_ACCESS_DENIED because no regions are currently visible aka public.
 We will add Amsterdam to the feed, so you can test with this data."
 | 2022-04-05 | We email Dott and ask: "We tried but cannot retrieve any data.
 If we run the [example script](https://github.com/bartwr/dott-gbfs/blob/main/test.js) using the credentials you shared using BitWarden, we get this as a response: `{ error: 'Unauthorized: ERR_ACCESS_DENIED' }` Could you please test our credentials using the example code you've given us?
 Maybe it doesn't work, because we need a specific end point for every city?
 I hope you can point us in the right direction to get rid of the ERR_ACCESS_DENIED error."